sunpy/sunpy-SEP/SEP-0002-revised.md

 # Ombudsperson

-The Ombudsperson represents the interests of the Astropy community by providing an alternative point of contact for sensitive issues such as code of conduct violations and ethical concerns.
+The Ombudsperson represents the interests of the SunPy community by providing an alternative point of contact for sensitive issues such as code of conduct violations and ethical concerns.
 Candidates for this project role are publicly nominated by the Board, after which at least two weeks for comment is allowed, and then the nominee must be confirmed by two-thirds of the active Project Members.

 The Ombudsperson has no term limit but can resign at any time, or be removed by the same process as removing a Project Member.